TatuE/Trust_to_Blockchain/h5_HelSec.md

 In my opinion Heikki's presentation was the most interesting one of the three, since it was quite hands on.
 Heikki is a tech lead and a hardware engineer at Traficom.
 He is aldo the man behind the DisObey badges.
-His presentation centered around RED (Radio Equipment Directive) and CRA (Cyber Resilience Act), also he presented on how he tested consumer devices on how they meet these requirements.
+His presentation started with introducing RED (Radio Equipment Directive) and CRA (Cyber Resilience Act), after that he presented on how he tested consumer devices on how they meet these requirements.

 Small brief on the acronyms: